 2. Network with Industry Peers

 When it comes to developing a program, you shouldn’t be on an island.
 Your peers and industry colleagues can be your greatest resource.
 Networking is critical.
-If you are new to cyber security, consider joining regional networking groups affiliated with (ISC2), ISACA, InfraGard, and ISSA.
+If you are new to cyber security, consider joining regional networking groups like B-Sides, or groups like the International Information System Security Certification Consortium (ISC2), ISACA, InfraGard, and Information Systems Security Association (ISSA).

 3. Collaborate with Other Departments to Document Policies and Procedures

-Oftentimes, cyber security policies, procedures, and plans are written by a single person and put aside on a shelf.
-Meeting compliance requirements can turn into an exercise of marking the check boxes, especially if you adopt a security framework without weaving in specific security controls.
+Oftentimes, cyber security policies, procedures, and plans are written by a single person or small team of people and put aside on a shelf.
+Meeting compliance requirements can turn into an exercise of marking the checkboxes, especially if you adopt a security framework without weaving in specific security controls.

 4. Assign Responsibilities and Hold Everyone Accountable

 Cyber security is not any one person’s job – even if you are the only person with “cyber security” in your title or job description.
-It is in the organization’s best interest to identify responsibilities and accountabilities for various aspects of the cyber security program across the organization.
+It’s in the organization’s best interest to identify responsibilities and accountabilities for various aspects of the cyber security program across the entire organization, no matter how large or small it is.
 Once you identify these responsibilities and accountabilities, it’s equally important that you have an actionable follow-up process to ensure that everyone is performing their respective tasks.

 5. Measure Program Metrics and Share Results

-You will find that unlike other areas of IT, it’s often hard to show ROI for the resources you need to implement for a cyber security program.
+You’ll find that unlike other areas of IT, it’s often hard to show ROI for the resources you need to implement for a cyber security program.
 It’s not like putting together a business case for buying hardware or software.
-You will have to identify measurements for as many aspects of the program as you can and share that information with stakeholders on a frequent basis.
+You’ll have to identify measurements for as many aspects of the program as you can and share that information with stakeholders frequently.

 In addition, the types of metrics you share with business leaders should be reframed so they understand that building a cyber security program isn’t a cure-all for preventing attacks.
 Attacks will happen, but the ability to quickly contain those attacks is the measuring stick.
 As Alex Blau from Harvard Business Review stated, “Having the wrong mental model about what a cyber security program is supposed to do can be the difference between a thwarted attack and a significant breach.”

-Implementing a cyber security program is a challenging process, but if you practice our tips, you can cut down on some of the uncertainty while prioritizing the policies, procedures, and controls that are most critical to your industry and organization.
+Implementing a cyber security program is a challenging process, but if you follow these tips, you can cut down on some of the uncertainty.
+This can help you when you’re trying to prioritize the policies, procedures, and controls that are most critical to your industry and organization.
+If you’re struggling with finding the resources in house to develop a strategy or manage the day-to-day complexity of juggling your cloud, network, and endpoint security, consider a third-party consulting or managed security services provider (MSSP) that can help you share the burden and ease the load.